jamiewessels/Capstone-3-Proposal/README.md

 #### Goal:
-The goal of this project is to create a piano chord classifier based on images.
+The goal of this project was to create a piano chord classifier based on images of hands playing the piano.

 #### Background:
 Deep learning has been used to classify chords based on audio input, but there aren't many chord identifiers based on images!
 A chord image classifier could have many use cases such as helping hearing impaired musicians or supporting virtual learning, and could be a precursor to musical transcription based on a video input.

 #### Collecting the Data
 With a "little help from my friends", I generated and self-labeled images of five chords: C, F, Am, Dm, and G.  The images came from 12 people and 8 unique pianos, included both left and right hands and multiple fingerings.
-There were approximately XX images generated per person.
+There were approximately 15 images generated per person, per class.
+An assortment of the images is shown below.

 <p align="center">
 <img src="images/brady_bunch_hands.png" width="600px" >